 Our doctor will typically advise making these lifestyle adjustments for sleep apnea.

-• Lose weight: Being overweight is one of the biggest risk factors for sleep apnea.
-Losing weight can reduce pressure on your airway.
+- Lose weight: Being overweight is one of the biggest risk factors for sleep apnea.
+If you lose weight you can reduce pressure on your airway.
 It can also improve your ability to breathe while sleeping.

-• Quit smoking: Smoking makes sleep apnea three times worse.
-It irritates your airway, leading to more inflammation and breathing difficulties.
-Quit smoking to improve your sleep quality and overall health.
+- Quit smoking: Smoking makes sleep apnea three times worse.
+It irritates your airway and can lead to more inflammation and breathing difficulties.
+You can improve your sleep quality and overall health if you quit.

 Get Comfortable Sleep Apnea Treatment

 Do you or a loved one have sleep apnea?
-Call Dr. Henrich at (918) 553-5907 for a custom oral appliance and sleep apnea treatment in Tulsa, OK.
+Call Dr. Henrich at (918) 553-5907 for sleep apnea treatment.
+He can help you get a custom oral appliance in Tulsa, OK.
 You can also schedule an appointment online.

 Please let us know if you have questions.
 We will be happy to help.